axone-protocol/docs/docs/tutorials/webapp-1.md

 ### List and filter transactions

-You’ll find a complete `Transactions` component at the end of this part.
+You’ll find a complete `Transactions` component below.
 But let’s understand how we can write such code.

-You can use any available client (among [CosmWasmClient](https://cosmwasm.github.io/CosmWasmJS/clients/reading/CosmWasmClient.html), [StargateClient](https://www.npmjs.com/package/@cosmjs/stargate) or [TendermintClient](https://www.npmjs.com/package/@cosmjs/tendermint-rpc)) to get transactions within the OKP4 network.

-Here is how to search transactions with a query filtering by message sender with the `txSearch` method from `Tendermint37Client` provided by the `useTendermintClient` hook:
+You can use any available client (among [CosmWasmClient](https://cosmwasm.github.io/CosmWasmJS/clients/reading/CosmWasmClient.html), [StargateClient](https://www.npmjs.com/package/@cosmjs/stargate) or [TendermintClient](https://www.npmjs.com/package/@cosmjs/tendermint-rpc)) to get OKP4 network transactions.
+Here is how to search transactions with a query filtering by message sender with the `txSearch` method from a `Tendermint37Client` client provided by the `useTendermintClient` hook:

 ```tsx
 import { useAccount, useTendermintClient } from "graz";